Current & Upcoming Funding Opportunities

 - High-quality early care and education.

-The Foundation funds the most effective nonprofits that are addressing those areas through the Stepping Stones Initiative and Giving Circles.
+The Foundation funds the most effective nonprofits that are addressing those areas through the Stepping Stones Initiative.

 In response to the findings in A Portrait of Women & Girls in the Washington Metropolitan Area, The Women’s Foundation created Stepping Stones to help build the economic security and financial independence of women in the Washington region who are living under 200 percent of the federal poverty level, with a special emphasis on women-headed families.
 Stepping Stones is the first multi-year initiative of its kind for our region and is the major focus of our grants and program work.
 Grantmaking includes targeted investments in: